biotop/biotop-website-hugo/content/blog/invisible-behind-scenes.md

 featuredalt = ""
 featuredpath = "/img/blog/see-the-invisible-behind-the-scenes"
 linktitle = ""
-title = "See the invisible - A peak behind the scenes" type = "blog"
+title = "See the invisible - A peek behind the scenes" type = "blog"

 +++

-Here we would like to give you a peak behind the scenes of how we put together our exhibition "See the invisible".
+Here we would like to give you a peek behind the scenes of how we put together our exhibition "See the invisible".
 We came up with the concept and gathered together the individual contributions during our November meeting ([read about it in this blog post](http://biotop.co/en/blog/meeting-november-2017/)).

 Given that we all live in separate places, we had to find a good way of orangising and coordinating tasks remotely.
 We decided to use the project planning app "Trello" for this purpose and created an *in silico* plan for our exhibition.
 Ralf drew up a floor plan and experimented with different ways of arranging the exhibits.